cse210-fa24-group5/cse210-fa24-group5/admin/meetings/111824-sprint-1-review.md

+### Attendance:
+- Everyone was present either in-person in chez-bob or remote in google meet

 ### Things we accomplished this sprint:
 - Implemented ESLint code checking in Github Actions on every single PR to our dev branch and main
 - equirement for a single reviewer for each PR that gets merged to dev, and 3 reviewers to merge from dev to the main branch